 In 2015, the economy contracted by 1.8%, after falling 1% in 2014.
 Before that, there was growth of 1.7% in 2013 and 1.4% in 2012.
 The economy is projected to contract again by 1.1% this year, according to the International Monetary Fund (IMF).

-Trinidad and Tobago saw a massive housing boom from 1991 to 2006, with house prices surging by more than 400%, amidst strong construction activity, high oil prices and flourishing petrochemicals sector.
+Trinidad and Tobago saw a massive housing boom from 1991 to 2006, with house prices surging by more than 400%, amidst strong construction activity, high oil prices and a flourishing petrochemicals sector.
 Foreign investment poured in.
 Much new private housing was built in Port of Spain, in the northwest region, and the area around Point Lisas Industrial Estate, the centre of Trinidad and Tobago’s petrochemical industry.

 As the global economic recession set in, demand fell sharply.
-Construction activity slowed, as projects were completed or halted.
+Projects were completed or halted.
 Foreign investment fell, and unemployment rose – reaching almost 6% in 2010.
 Financial and investor confidence also tumbled when CL Financial, Trinidad and Tobago’s largest privately-held conglomerate (and one of the largest in the Caribbean), collapsed due to high leverage and risky investments, and had to be rescued by the government.

 Then the government introduced a new property tax – a 3% tax rate on residential property and a 5% tax rate on commercial property, based on 90% of annual rentable value.
 This aroused a lot of anger.
 After the victory of new PM Kamla Persad-Bissessar, elected in May 2010, the reform was suspended by the new People’s Partnership-led coalition government.
 The previous Lands and Buildings Taxes Act rates and values were reintroduced.